andy-schulz/thekla-examples/courses/cucumber/060_Use_the_World_Object/README.md

         ````typescript
            throw Error("my Error message")
         ````
-    1. Change the values of the scenario and see what kind of results you get
+    1. Change the values of the scenario and let the test fail

-1. Create a new step definition file where the step definitions are not using the values from the steps but using the passed parameters by using.
+1. Create a new step definition file where the step definitions are not using the values from the steps but using the passed parameters.

     Taking the example from above, the output should look like:

     ````text
-    The calculator will be opened
-    ..First parameter: 2
-    Second parameter: 4
-    Expected Result: 6
-    .
+    ...

     1 scenario (1 passed)
     3 steps (3 passed)